 I would say that OutdoorMaster did their homework with the lens design on the Ultra XL.
 The one missing item is that the lenses are not polarized.
 If you want a polarized lens goggle, look at the new OutdoorMaster Vision XL goggles.

 The only thing missing from the Ultra XL goggles that I really like on the Anon M4 Toric goggles is the MFI magnetic facemask.
 I really like that feature especially with Covid facemask rules still in effect this winter.
 The Ultra XL costs $100 and the Anon M4 cost $300.
 It’s a very expensive $200 facemask for the price increase.

 The Ultra XL work very well with the OutdoorMaster Kelvin helmet.
 They have no gap and fit well.
+They are a great match with the new OutdoorMaster Diamond MIPS helmet too.
 They also work really well with my Anon Echo MIPS helmet.
 I also tried them with a Smith helmet and Giro helmet.
 See the images below to see how they fit with the various ski and snowboard helmets.